brgibson/blog-prototype/_posts/2015-07-27-Self-Governing-Code-Using-Static-Analysis-and-Automated-Testing-to-Eliminate-Word-of-Mouth-Standards.md

 ---
 layout: post
-title: Creating A Template (Self-Governing Code: Using Static Analysis and Automated Testing to Eliminate Word-of-Mouth Standards)
+title: Self-Governing Code - Using Static Analysis and Automated Testing to Eliminate Word-of-Mouth Standards
-tags: [All Things Tech
+tags: [All Things Tech]
 image: /blog-prototype/public/images/Ben-Gibson-pic.png

 bio: Ben Gibson has been at Edmunds for one year working as a Front End Engineer.
 He is currently working on a User Generated Content project that aims to improve user experience submitting reviews for consumers, auto repair services, and dealerships.
 In his spare time he enjoys recording music and traveling with his wife.